 At Daubeney we are committed to raising standards in Literacy and follow the National Curriculum in order maintain accurate coverage across the year.
 In order to maximise opportunities to develop literacy skills, we make cross curricular links wherever possible.
-To ensure that we meet the needs of all learners lessons are differentiated.

-In Early Years we follow the Early Years curriculum to ensure continuity and progression from the Foundation Stage through to the National Curriculum.
+In Early Years we follow the Early Years Curriculum to ensure continuity and progression from the Foundation Stage through to the National Curriculum.

 In order to teach writing we follow the National Curriculum to teach writing, spelling and grammar.
 All children at Daubeney experience a range of writing activities including both fiction and non fiction writing.
 They are given opportunities to check and improve and publish writing in order to aid their progression and meet national expectations.
 To develop writing we use the following approaches: